About

 USED TYRES

-Used Tyres are shredded and heated without air (pyrolysed) for several hours.
+Used Tyres are shredded or crumbed and heated without air (pyrolysed).
 This converts all the rubber into oil and gas whilst leaving steel wire and the original carbon black.

 CARBON BLACK (300 kg)